 Upon examination of the results, an pattern emerges.
-The minimum recorded response times consistently averaged around 0.5ms per event for the laptop and 0.3ms per event for the desktop, regardless of the number of events sent.
+The minimum recorded response times are consistently around 0.5ms per event for the laptop and 0.3ms per event for the desktop, regardless of the number of events sent.
 This time likely reflects an ideal scenario where events are registered seamlessly without any delays or issues within the pipeline, thereby showcasing the efficiency potential of the network event triggers in the MEOW system.

-In contrast, the maximum and average response times exhibited more variability.
+Conversely, the maximum and mean response times showed more variability.
 This fluctuation in response times may be attributed to various factors such as network latency, the internal processing load of the system, and the inherent unpredictability of concurrent event handling.
+It's worth noting that the standard deviation in these sets of data was consistently high.
+This suggests that the variability in the maximum and mean response times are due to high variability among the entire dataset, as opposed to singular outliers.